b1acktothefuture/cuBIT-HE/README.md

-#  GSW13 Leveled Homomorphic Encryption
+#  GSW13 Somewhat and Leveled Homomorphic Encryption

 ## Running test cases: <br/>

-Choose the test you would like to run in tests.cpp and call the respective function in main() <br/>
+Choose the test you would like to run in tests.cpp and call the respective function <br/><br/>

+### <b>Referance</b>
+Craig Gentry, Amit Sahai, Brent Waters : [Homomorphic Encryption from Learning with Errors](https://eprint.iacr.org/2013/340.pdf)
 ### Compile and run:
 ```
 ./compile.sh